kant/tflow2/README.md

 `-log_backtrace_at`

-  when logging hits line file:N, emit a stack trace (default :0)
+  when logging hits line file:N, emit a stack trace (default :0).

 `-log_dir`

-  If non-empty, write log files in this directory
+  If non-empty, write log files in this directory.

 `-logtostderr`

-  log to standard error instead of files
+  log to standard error instead of files.

 `-maxage=int`